sunfishcode/wasm-reference-manual/WebAssembly.md

 > 64-bit linear memories may be permitted in the future.

+##### Default Linear Memory

+The linear memory with index `0`, if there is one, is called the *default linear memory*, which is used by several instructions.

 #### Table Index Space

 The *table index space* begins with an index for each imported table, in the